 In 2005, Pluto was awarded the 9th Annual Tezuka Osamu Cultural Grand Prize, as well as an Excellence Prize for manga at the 7th Japan Media Arts Festival.
 It also won Best Comic at the 2010 Seiun Awards.

 The series was published in English as Pluto: Urusawa x Tezuka by VIZ Media under the VIZ Signature imprint from February 17, 2009 to April 6, 2010.
-It was also published in Polish by Hanami from March 2011 to March 2013.
+It was also published in Polish by Hanami from March 2011 to March 2013, and in Spanish by Planeta Cómic from June 23, 2009 to September 21, 2010.

 Naoki Urasawa, now an established author of pot-boiling epic thrillers such as Monster and 20th Century Boys, delivers again with Pluto, a sci-fi mash-up of Osamu Tezuka's Tetsuwan Atom.